-We submit that the new situation should lead to an extension of the Bethean imperative.
-Philosophers should know some logic, also from the new areas like Logic and Linquistics and Logic and Computer Science.
-In this paper we tried to illustrate the importance of a branch of Logic & Computer Science, to wit Term Rewriting.
-Term Rewriting originated from Logic in the work of Church and Curry.
+§7.
+Afterword.
+We feel that our paper underlines an important point.
+We think that philosophers should know some logic, also from the new areas like logic & linguistics and logic & computer science.
+We tried to illustrate the importance of a branch of logic & computer science, to wit term rewriting.
+Term rewriting originated from logic in the work of Church and Curry.
 It offers a more articulate and more dynamical vision of syntax than what is provided by traditional logic.
-Term Rewriting is an approach in the foundations of computation.
-It has a level of generality that covers not only proof theory and, specifically cutelimination, but, for example, also semantical processes.
+Term rewriting is an approach in the foundations of computation.
+It has a level of generality that covers not only proof theory and, specifically cut-elimination, but, for example, also semantical processes.

-We hope to have given the reader at least an impression of how Term Rewriting provides precisely the right framework to think about a technical question that emerges naturally from a classical philosophical contribution: Russell's Theory of Descriptions.
+We hope to have given the reader at least an impression of how term rewriting provides precisely the right framework to think about a technical question that emerges naturally from a classical philosophical contribution: Russell's theory of descriptions.